Title I, Part A: Improving the Academic Achievement of the Disadvantaged

 How can I get involved?

-Parents, you can influence the success of your student in school more than any teacher or federal program.
+Parents, you can influence the success of your students in school more than any teacher or federal program.
 By becoming an active participant in the Title I parent involvement plan at your school, you will:

 - Serve as a role model, showing your student that you support his/her education.